 The best sweet potato casserole I ever had!
 If you’re a fan of this iconic Thanksgiving recipe, you must give this version a try!
 I make my casserole with lightly sweetened sweet potatoes and a crunchy brown sugar, butter and pecan topping that turns crunchy after baking!
 The finishing touch is the homemade marshmallow topping!
 This meringue is so light and fluffy and perfectly complements the sweet potatoes!
 Make sure to add this amazing Thanksgiving dish to your family dinner!

-Watch my YouTube video for step-by-step instructions!
+Watch my YouTube sweet potato casserole video tutorial for step-by-step instructions!
 Want to receive new recipe emails in your inbox?
-Make sure to subscribe to my website and my YouTube channel and turn on notifications!
+Make sure to subscribe to my website email list and my YouTube channel and turn on notifications!

 I love every part of this sweet potato casserole recipe but especially the crunchy brown sugar, butter and pecan layer!
 This layer is made with a butter and flour crumble, then brown sugar, cinnamon, nutmeg and diced pecans are added.
 As this layer bakes in the oven, the butter melts and caramelizes the brown sugar, creating a crunchy and tasty layer!

 To create the butter and flour crumble, I use a pastry cutter.
 You can also use two large forks to get the job done.
 Just cube the cold butter into small cubes, then cut into the flour until large crumbles form.